Relocation Guide

 Americans get 90 days in the Schengen Area as tourists.
 After that, you need a residency visa.
 Every European country has its own rules, but the visas that matter most for Americans fall into four broad categories:

-No matter which route you use, you will need the same core documents:
+No matter which route you use to move to Europe from America, you will need the same core documents:

 FBI criminal background check (apostilled)